apache/cloudstack-documentation/source/installguide/management-server/_database.rst

    .. warning::
       On CentOS 8 / SUSE, firewalld is the default firewall manager and controls iptables.
-It is recommended that it be disabled ``systemctl stop firewalld ; systemctl disable firewalld``
+It is recommended that it be disabled ``systemctl stop firewalld ; systemctl disable firewalld``, since CloudStack directly manipulates the iptable rules to manage networks.

    .. warning::
-      On SUSE, iptables are not persisted on reboot, so it is recommended that an iptables and ip6tables service be created to ensure that they persist
+      On SUSE, iptables are not persisted on reboot, so it is recommended that iptables and ip6tables service be created to ensure that they persist

 #.
 Return to the root shell on your first Management Server.